 Hi Susan, I am a [job title] working for [company name], and I’m ready to move on to a new job.
 I read your article about [something] and found it very interesting.
 I would like to [do something else].
 After looking at my profile and considering my background and education, do you think that’s possible for me?
 What do you think of my profile?
 Looking forward to hearing from you soon.
 Regards, [their name].

-This makes the person sending either of these messages look rather demanding (the multiple messages), inexperienced, or not very good using technology.
+This makes the person look rather demanding, inexperienced, or not very good using technology.
 None of those is a good impression to leave, particularly with someone who doesn’t know you well.

 Here’s how to change that!